This Green Goddess Grilled Cheese Sandwich is a delicious and healthy lunch idea filled with yummy green veggies and two types of cheese!

 Instructions

 - Place sliced avocado on top of each slice of bread.
 Top with 1 slice havarti cheese.
 Top with tomatillo, then 1 slice mozzarella cheese.
-Add spinach, then top with 2 more slices havarti.
-Finally, add sprouts and last 2 slices of mozzarella.
+Add spinach, then top with 1 more slice of havarti.
+Finally, add sprouts and the last slice of mozzarella.
 Top with final slice of bread

 - Meanwhile, butter a large frying pan and melt butter over low-medium heat.